Awsworth over bridge replacement, UK

 Once the bridge was constructed it was jacked-up to installation height, a trial lift was then carried out within the confines of the site compound.

 The bridge re-construction works involved the SPMTs having to drive over the railway lines.
-Some of the ‘Bog mats’ were installed by the client prior to the main 29-hour possession to protect the lines from the axle loadings of the SPMTs, the reminder were then installed at the start of the possession.
+Some of the ‘Bog mats’ were installed by the client prior to the main 29-hour possession to protect the lines from the axle loadings of the SPMTs, the remainder were then installed at the start of the possession.

 The existing bridge comprised of three spans with two support columns.
 The SPMTs were positioned so that they supported each of the spans.
 16 axle lines in a 2 x 4 file 8 configuration and 12 axle lines of SPMT in a 4 file 6 configuration were utilised to remove the bridge and position it on the pre-erected high-level trestling in the compound.